42Crunch/vscode-openapi/README.md

 ## Freemium

-This service lets users of our OpenAPI editor extension who are not customers run the API Audit and Scan tests on their APIs.
+This service lets users of our OpenAPI editor extension, who are not customers, run API Contract Generator, API Audit and API Scan.

 - [Getting a Freemium Token](#getting-a-freemium-token)